Century coaching inn ideally situated between the Lake District and

 Oswald's Church.
 Sir Arthur Conan Doyle, the author of Sherlock Holmes

 was married here.
-Live music at the weekends.
+Live music at weekends.
+Accommodation.

 015 242 41281

 located on the main A65 road where it passes